Sandra1887/MongoDB-Sandra/src/readme.md

 + *^6.
 Receives the name(String) that you want to update and the name(String) that you want to change* *it to.
 Then adds the "nameToUpdate" to a new document and the "nameToAdd" to another.
-Next step* *it uses the MongoCollection's method "findOneAndReplace" to change the old name with the new one.*
+Next step* *it uses the MongoCollection's method "findOneAndReplace" to replace the old name with the new one.*

 + *^7.
 Receives the id(String) that is wished to remove.
 Then adds the id to a new document which is*